theicfire/makefiletutorial/index.md

 {% endhighlight %}

 **Running the Examples**
-To run these, you'll need a terminal and "make" installed.
+I made a quick [video](/screencasts.html) to show how to run these examples.
+You'll need a terminal and "make" installed.
 For each example, put the contents in a file called `Makefile`, and in that directory run the command `make`.
 Here is the output of running the above example:
 ```
 $ make
 echo "int main() { return 0; }" > blah.c